luuniem87/movie-bucket/README.md

-# Movie Bucket
+# ShareTertainment

 ## Description

-This app allows you to add movies to a bucket list.
-Eventually, it will allow you to gain points for watching an item such as a movie or episode of a show.
-Maybe you can redeem the points and get some sort of reward.
+This app allows a user to share what they're watching with their friends.

 ## Installation and Running